Skip to main content

 Beyond gastrointestinal distress, other serious adverse effects have been reported.
 These include severe hypoglycemia, a dangerous drop in blood sugar levels that can lead to confusion, dizziness, and even loss of consciousness.
 Patients have also experienced fainting, headaches, migraines, and dehydration as a direct result of overdose symptoms.

-In more severe cases, and gallstones have been reported, necessitating urgent medical intervention.
+In more severe cases, acute pancreatitis and gallstones have been reported, necessitating urgent medical intervention.
 The long half-life of semaglutide means that these adverse effects can persist for an extended period, requiring prolonged observation and supportive care.

 The use of non-approved salt forms of semaglutide, such as semaglutide sodium or semaglutide acetate, in compounded products presents an additional layer of risk.
 These salt forms are chemically distinct from the active ingredient in FDA-approved semaglutide, and their safety, effectiveness, and pharmacological properties are not established.
 This introduces an unknown variable into the patient’s treatment, potentially leading to unpredictable responses or a complete lack of therapeutic effect, further complicating the clinical picture.